jbkinney/17_urp/README.md

 # 17_urp
-A Python tutorial, designed for the 2017 Undergraduate Research Program at Cold Spring Harbor Laboratory
+A Python tutorial, designed for the 2017 Undergraduate Research Program at Cold Spring Harbor Laboratory.

+To follow this tutorial, you need to install Anaconda for Python 2.7.
+Anaconda is a software package that supports the iPython Notebooks that we will be using.
+Anaconda is free and can be downloaded from here: https://www.continuum.io/downloads